immortal71/Meteor-dodge/README.md

 thankyou guys it was really fun studing with you all !!

-umm here if have any problem playing game make sure every dependency is properly installed in your device after that open terminal and enter -play main.py game will open !!
+umm here if have any problem playing game make sure every dependency is properly installed in your device after that open terminal and enter -python main.py game will open !!